Top Seed

 Top Seed is the third studio album by South Korean boy group Infinite.
-It was released on January 8, 2018 by Woollim Entertainment with the lead single "Tell Me".
+It was released on January 8, 2018, by Woollim Entertainment with the lead single "Tell Me".
 Top Seed was the group's first full album release since Season 2 (2014) and the group's first release since Infinite Only (2016).
 It marked the group's first release as a six-member group after former member Hoya left the group in August 2017.
 It also serves as their final release before their members' departure from Woollim Entertainment.

 Background and release

-While fanmeeting on March 3, 2017 an unexpected black-and-white teaser video featuring individual shots and ended with the words "2017 May", which confirmed their next comeback schedule.
-On March 29, Woollim Entertainment announced that the filming of music video for new title track on March 30 had been postponed due to Sungkyu rib injury.
+While fanmeeting on March 3, 2017, an unexpected black-and-white teaser video featuring individual shots and ended with the words "2017 May", which confirmed their next comeback schedule.
+On March 29, Woollim Entertainment announced that the filming of music video for new title track on March 30 had been postponed due to Sungkyu's rib injury.

-On May 16, Woollim Entertainment confirmed that Infinite comeback schedule in May had been postponed due Sungkyu has not fully recovered from his injury and continue to receive treatment.
+On May 16, Woollim Entertainment confirmed that Infinite's comeback schedule in May had been postponed because Sungkyu had not fully recovered from his injury and would continue to receive treatment.

-On August 30, Following the departure of Hoya, Woollim Entertainment announced that Infinite will try making comeback in 2017 after the members wrap up their individual activities to prepare new album.
+On August 30, following the departure of Hoya, Woollim Entertainment announced that Infinite would aim to make a comeback sometime before the end of 2017 after the members had wrapped up their solo activities.

-On November 21, Woollim Entertainment confirmed that Infinite will make a comeback in January 2018 and current they recording their new music and making some modifications.
+On November 21, Woollim Entertainment confirmed that Infinite would make a comeback in January 2018 and that they had recorded the album and were making necessary modifications.